AAorris/seniorproject-2016/README.md

   - Put up your ideas and start conversations!
 Make issues and comments and changes.
 Make ideas better, or make better ideas!
 - [Post your project and get started](https://github.com/bitsoc/seniorproject-2016/tree/master/projects)
   - Put it up as a promise to start getting work done!

+### Chat it up using [Instant Messaging for Github](gitter.im/bitsoc)
+- Be silly, have fun
+- Hang out with people in senior project
+- Talk about ideas!

 ## Research Professors